Emilio Bozzi is born in Milan (Wikipedia).

 Legnano resets the serial number format to begin with one lower case letter followed by four numbers (ie. a2729) stamped on the seat lug.

 Legnano resets the serial number format to begin with two upper case letters followed by four numbers (ie. AF2538) stamped on the seat lug.
+Horizontally on the rear of the seat lug for Roma models, vertically on the right side of the seat lug for all other models.

 The Second World War has already started, and Fausto Coppi is enlisted in the army when he betters the one hour record of Jacques Anquetil by 31 meters at the Vigorelli Velodrome in Milan.
 Controversy surrounds the victory until officially verified by international authorities in 1947.